GT-ANSR-Lab/CosmoSim/README.md

 beam policy, KU-band capacity), so you can invoke them directly if you only need a single scenario.
 Let each stage finish before starting the next to ensure all dependencies are in place.

+## Plotting

+The figures from the paper, along with any custom visualizations, are generated via the scripts under `plotting_scripts/`.
+Each entry reads the data products from the workflow stages above and drops rendered assets into `plotting_scripts/out/`.